 $300 per suite ship-board credit

-*BOOK AND PAY IN FULL BY 31 AUGUST AND SAVE 10%
+*BOOK AND PAY IN FULL EARLY AND SAVE 10%

 Free Internet - One hour or more free internet - depending on suite booked